Sir Charles Nicholson, 1st Baronet, of Harrington Gardens

 Sir Charles Norris Nicholson, 1st Baronet (30 July 1857 – 29 November 1918) was the Liberal Member of Parliament for Doncaster from 1906 to 1918.

-Background
+Early life and career

 He was born in 1857 a son of William Norris Nicholson and Emily Daniel, daughter of James Stock Daniel.
 His father was Secretary to two Liberal Lord Chancellors, Lord Truro and Lord Cranworth, and Master in Lunacy.
 He was educated at Charterhouse and Trinity College, Cambridge, In 1882 he married Amy Letitia Crosfield of Warrington.
 He had a younger brother Reginald, who also went on to become a Liberal MP.
 The Nicholson Baronetcy, of Harrington Gardens in the Royal Borough of Kensington, was created in the Baronetage of the United Kingdom on 7 February 1912.

 Professional career

 He undertook legal training and in 1878 he received a Call to Bar and in 1880 joined Lincoln's Inn.
 He chose not to practise and instead worked in the Lunacy Office.
 He worked in Shoreditch, London for 15 years during which he served as Chairman of Shoreditch Board of Guardians.
 He was also Chairman of Shoreditch Poor Law Schools Committee.
 In 1910 he was appointed Second Church Estates Commissioner.